Is equipment tax deductible?

 Section 179 for equipment in 2026

-- Placed in service: Equipment must be purchased and placed in service during the tax year
+- Placed in service: The equipment must be ready and available for business use during the tax year

 Mixed business and personal use: How to calculate your deduction

-When equipment is used for both business and personal purposes, only the business-use percentage is deductible.
+When equipment is used for both business and personal purposes, only the business-use portion is deductible.
+Use a reasonable percentage you can explain from your actual use.

 Mixed-use calculation examples